kevyman/pomodoro-timer/README.md

 # pomodoro-timer

-A timer designed to be both fancy and functional.
+A pomodoro timer designed to be both fancy and functional.
 It will cure what ails you and bring harmony to the planets.
+Get to work, friend!